khuyentran1401/voyce/README.md

 # voyce
 ## How to run the app
-clone then cd to voyce repo
+* Clone then cd to voyce repo
-run
+* Create the virtual env
+* Run
 ```
 python manage.py runserver
 ```